bortels/docker-direwolf20_17/README.md

 The Java memory limit can be adjusted using the `JVM_OPTS` environment variable, where the default is the setting shown in the example (max and min at 2048 MB):

     docker run -e 'JVM_OPTS=-Xmx2048M -Xms2048M' ...

+## Credits

+Thank you Notch - Minecraft is teh awesome.

+Feed the Beast Crew - w00t on your bad selves.

+This repository is largley swiped from https://github.com/rafaelmartins/docker-ftblite2 - Thank you for sharing!

+Docker - totally revolutionary.
+I stand in awe, no lie.

+Finally - w00t on the github crew, Linus and all of the linux brethern, Admiral Grace Hopper, Ada Lovelace, and everyone else involved in computing.
+You are the wind beneath my container.

+ooh - and direwolf20.
+Love your spotlights, let's play, watch him on youtube!